determined-ai/determined/docs/manage/config-policies.rst

       Workspace Config Policy

-      To set configuration policies at the workspace level, follow these steps:
+      To set configuration policies at the workspace level:

       #.
 Sign in to the Determined WebUI as a cluster or workspace administrator.
       #.
 From your workspace, navigate to the **Config Policies** tab.